The Crusades were a series of wars that took place between Muslims and Christians.

 In the late 11th century, the Seljuk Empire suffered a number of setbacks, and its hold on Jerusalem and the surrounding territories significantly weakened.

 This also served as an incentive for European rulers and the Papacy to launch the Crusades in a bid to reclaim the city.

-The First Crusades was immensely important as it set the stage for the warfare between Christians and Muslims.
+The First Crusades were immensely important as they set the stage for the warfare between Christians and Muslims.
 The crusaders were able to wrest control of the Seljuk capital in Anatolia, Nicea, and later capture Jerusalem as well.